WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * **does not** integrate with **Mechanical Turk**.
 You will need **SWF for that**.

+#### Best Practices

+- use timeouts to avoid stuck executions

+* avoid passing large payloads (use arns)

+- handle exceptions with the `Catch` operator

+* there is a **limit in terms of number of entries in the execution history**.
+It's quite big - 25000.
+Avoid reaching it (split executions into multiple workflows if needed)

 ### IAM

 - **IAM** is universal, **is global**, does not apply to regions